lux4rd0/weatherflow-collector/README.md

     lux4rd0/weatherflow-collector:5.1.53
     lux4rd0/weatherflow-collector:latest

+The provided container has a multi-architecture supporting both Linux/amd64 and Linux/arm64.

-Correct environmental variables are required for the container to function.
+Correct environmental variables are required for the application to function.
 Below are the required minimum settings to get started:

     WEATHERFLOW_COLLECTOR_API_TOKEN
     WEATHERFLOW_COLLECTOR_INFLUXDB_URL